 Gauze pads or cotton balls are good for cleaning cat ears because they’re unlikely to cause any damage.
 This is the reason why you should never use q-tips!
 It’s difficult to notice if you’re pushing it in too deep and it can very easily penetrate the fragile internal ear structures if your cat suddenly moves.

-It is important to use an ear cleaning solutions specially made for cats.
+It is necessary to use an ear cleaning solutions specially made for cats.
 There are a lot of brands on the market, but a good rule of thumb is to check the ingredient list.
 Stay away from anything that contains hydrogen peroxide, alcohol, or vinegar as that may be too harsh for your cat’s sensitive ears.
-Home remedies are generally not a good idea, but if you want to try one, make sure to consult your veterinarian first.
+Home remedies are normally not a good idea, but if you want to try one, make sure to consult your veterinarian first.

 Cat treats are just as important as the materials you’ll actually use for cleaning.
 No matter how gentle you are or how effective your ear cleaning solution is, it’s all for naught if your cat won’t let you touch his ears.
 Use high value treats to help him associate ear cleaning time with fun.
 Lickable treats can help keep their mind of the unfamiliar feeling of having his ears touched.
 It would also be a good idea to play with your cat beforehand to tire him out, encouraging him to sit still.